 Scroll down to start reading or select an option from the menu below to jump directly to that section:

-The Uni Tutor is a genuine UK Company that you can trust.
+The Uni Tutor is a genuine SWISS Company that you can trust.

-The Uni Tutor is a part of Tut Essays Ltd. Founded in 2007, Tut Essays Ltd. runs a portfolio of websites that deliver answers, research, and other services to students, academics, and professionals.
+The Uni Tutor is a part of The Uni Tutor LLP.
+Founded in 2007, the Uni Tutor LLP runs a portfolio of websites that deliver answers, research, and other services to students, academics, and professionals.

-- As a UK company we stringently adhere to UK consumer and privacy laws.
-This means, whatever service you buy from us, you are covered by the UK’s consumer laws – just like any other well-known website or high-street retailer.
+- As a company we stringently adhere to consumer and privacy laws.
+This means, whatever service you buy from us, you are covered by the SWISS’s consumer laws – just like any other well-known website or high-street retailer.

-- We have a UK business bank account with HSBC.
+- We have a Swiss business bank account with HSBC.
 The details of which can be confirmed by emailing us

 - Our prices are realistic.
 That’s because we use professionals and we will never use ESL (English Second Language) writers.
 You can see our recruitment policy on our writer page.